 After several days of warm humid weather with night time temperatures of over 13°C, the fungus begins growing on the decaying litter at the bottom of the grass sward.
 On ingestion, the fungal spores release the mycotoxin sporidesmin into the gastrointestinal tract which causes severe liver and bile duct damage.
 Obstruction of the bile duct may occur which restricts excretion of bile pigments and results in jaundice and failure to excrete phylloerythrin, leading to photosensitization of the skin .
 As a result, there is severe skin irritation which the animal tries to relieve by persistent rubbing of its head against objects (e.g. fences, trees etc.) which causes peeling of the skin.
 There is also restlessness, frequent urination, shaking, drooping and reddened ears, swollen eyes and seeking of shade to avoid sunlight.
 Veterinary assistance is essential in assessing these animals.
 An initial diagnosis is made based on these symptoms and behaviours but confirmation requires blood testing for γ-glutamyltransferase (GGT) levels.

 Sporidesmin often causes permanent liver damage so support care is needed for the affected alpaca.
 They should be kept in the darkest area available and receive pain relief, vitamins for liver support and low protein feeds until there is clear recovery.
 It is notable however that the consumption of spores causes potentiation and subsequent ingestion of small quantities of spores can lead to severe outbreaks.

-Changes to the Animal Welfare Act in May 2015 gave the Ministry of Primary Industries the ability to make regulations under the Act.
-As a result, MPI can better enforce the Act by mandating clear rules to protect animal welfare.
+Changes to the Animal Welfare Act in May 2015 gave the Ministry of Primary Industries (MPI) the ability to make regulations under the Act.
+As a result, MPI can better enforce the Act by providing clear rules for the protection of animal welfare.

 The 2018 MPI code of welfare for llamas and alpacas can be downloaded here.